 Chosen indicators within each area are intended to proxy for the broader picture, but do not encompass all aspects of an economy.
 Therefore, narrower factors that affect China’s performance evaluation are featured as “supplemental indicators.”
 Supplemental indicator data outcomes receive their own chart visualizations, but the data generally cannot be applied to all countries in our sample.
 For example, some poignant indicators lack data coverage for many countries in our sample, besides China.
 This complexifies our process for comparing China with the top open market economies on the same standards.
 For this reason, supplemental indicator data do not contribute to a country’s final composite score.

-Numerous data-compilation methods are used in building our supplemental indicators.
-Some indicators are reflections of standard metrics, and others are modified in house to illuminate certain aspects of metrics that already exist.
+Numerous data compilation methods are used in building our supplemental indicators.
+Some indicators are reflections of standard metrics, and others are modified in-house to illuminate certain aspects of metrics that already exist.
 Finally, China Pathfinder applies a handful of existing proprietary indicators developed by Rhodium Group.

 China Pathfinder supplements its yearly quantitative assessment with quarterly policy tracking.
 After compiling all relevant major policy developments in China during a specific quarter for each of our six clusters, we systematically evaluate each development.
 The evaluation process contains four possible signals for China’s policy momentum: movement toward, movement away, mixed movement, or no change in relation to open-economy standards.
-After aggregating all positive, negative, mixed, and stagnant developments in China’s policy atmosphere, China Pathfinder presents a heatmap within its quarterly report showing the outcome.
+After aggregating all positive, negative, mixed, and stagnant developments in China’s policy atmosphere, China Pathfinder presents a heatmap within its quarterly report that shows the outcome.

 Applications and Caveats